Does Noise Reduction Window Film Reduce Noise Pollution?

 Try a Glazing Add-On

-If replacing your windows isn’t in the budget, consider adding a clear acrylic or glass sheet over your existing window.
+If new windows are too expensive, consider putting a clear acrylic or glass panel over your current windows.
 This extra layer creates a similar effect to a double-pane window without a full replacement.

 Add Outdoor Barriers